Skip to main content

 Reflection & Learnings

-User research with a limited pool can still be decisive.
-We only had access to a small group of engineers for a two-day research session, but the insights were sharp enough to drive every major design decision.
-The clone-first authoring model and the inline approval workflow both came directly from those conversations.
-Small sample, high signal.
+We had a small group of engineers for two days.
+That's it.
+But the findings were specific enough to drive every major design decision.
+Clone-first authoring, inline approvals, both came straight from those conversations.